-Resulting hippocampal volumes were manually segmented into 3 subregions (i.e., head, body and tail) using the uncal apex (Figure 1A).
-This landmark is easily recognized, unambiguous, and has been promoted as a standard reference in the field (Weiss et al., 2005; see also Duvernoy, 2005 and Gloor, 1997).
-In the coronal view, the most anterior slice of the hippocampus was identified by FreeSurfer and marked the anterior boundary of the hippocampal head.
-The posterior boundary of the hippocampal head was identified by moving caudally through the image and selecting the most posterior slice in which the uncal apex was visible (Figure 1B-C).
-Given there is some suggestion that this method includes portions of the body into the head (Duvernoy, 2005; Mai et al., 2008 as cited in DeMaster et al., 2014), we also investigated volumes of hippocampal head using an alternative anatomical landmark (i.e., when the digitations on the dorsal edge of the hippocampus are no longer apparent and it begins to round into a tear drop shape, see DeMaster et al., 2014 and supplementary material for details).
+The posterior boundary of the hippocampal head was identified by moving caudally through the image and selecting the most posterior slice in which the uncal apex was visible (Figure 1B and C).
+Given there is some suggestion that this method includes portions of the body into the head (Duvernoy, 2005; Mai, Paxinos, & Voss, 2007; as cited in DeMaster et al., 2014), we also investigated volumes of hippocampal head using an alternative anatomical landmark (i.e., when the digitations on the dorsal edge of the hippocampus are no longer apparent and it begins to round into a tear drop shape; for details, see DeMaster et al., 2014; online Appendix S1).

-The most anterior slice of the hippocampal tail was identified as the slice at which the fornix separates from the hippocampus and becomes clearly visible (Watson et al., 1992, Figure
+The most anterior slice of the hippocampal tail was identified as the slice at which the fornix separates from the hippocampus and becomes clearly visible (Watson et al., 1992; Figure 1D and E).

-1D-E).
 The posterior slice of the hippocampal tail was identified automatically using parcellation algorithms for the whole hippocampus in FreeSurfer.
 Raters were blind to participant age and sex.
-Inter-rater reliability of landmark identification was computed for all participants.
-There was 97% agreement (within 2 slices) between raters for the slices selected as the end of the hippocampal head and beginning of the hippocampal tail in both left and right hemispheres.
-In addition, two-way mixed intra-class correlations (ICCs) were used to evaluate consistency between raters.
-In the right hemisphere, ICCs for volumes of the head and tail were .86 and .98 for 4 year olds and .98 and .97 for 6 year olds; and in the left hemisphere, .90 and .87 for 4 year olds and .98 and .98 for 6 year olds.
-No significant differences were identified between ICCs for 4- and 6-year-old children, (ps=.16-.76) (Feldt, Woodruff, & Salih,, 1987).
+Interrater reliability of landmark identification was computed for all participants.
+There was 97% agreement (within two slices) between raters for the slices selected as the end of the hippocampal head and beginning of the hippocampal tail in both left and right hemispheres.
+In addition, two-way mixed intraclass correlations (ICCs) were used to evaluate consistency between raters.
+In the right hemisphere, ICCs for volumes of the head and tail were .86 and .98 for 4-year-old children and .98 and .97 for 6-year-old children; and in the left hemisphere, .90 and .87 for 4-yearold children and .98 and .98 for 6-year-old children.
+No significant differences were identified between ICCs for 4- and 6-year-old children (ps = .16-.76; Feldt, Woodruff, & Salih, 1987).